beheim/Nilus/README.md

 Nilus
 =========
-A category on NSArray and NSMutableArray for handling nil objects.
+A category on NS(Mutable)Array and NS(Mutable)Dictionary for handling nil objects.

 ## Motivation
 Consider the following objects defined somewhere.
 They could be anything including nil.